 Through our partnership with the Mayor’s Fund for London we are on a mission to make maths fun!

-The Jack Petchey Foundation has worked in partnership with the Mayor’s Fund for London since 2014 to deliver the Count on Us Secondary Challenge.
-It is a unique, inter-school maths tournament for Year 8 and 9 pupils across London, which aims to improve confidence and attitudes towards maths.
-Pupils practice and compete in an exciting maths competition against their peers, with the aim of reaching the final held at City Hall.
+The Jack Petchey Foundation has worked in partnership with the Mayor’s Fund for London since 2014 to deliver the Count on Us Maths Secondary Challenge.
+It is a unique, inter-school maths programme for Year 7, 8 and 9 students across London, which aims to improve confidence and fluency in maths.
+Students practise in school and can compete in an exciting maths tournament against their peers, with the aim of reaching the Grand Final held at City Hall.

-By combining a series of mental arithmetic and problem-solving games, the Secondary Challenge helps develop pupils’ mathematical knowledge and encourage enjoyment of the subject.
-There is a focus on improving problem-solving skills, which all reflect the new GCSE Maths curriculum.
-The activities are developed in partnership with The Maths Zone, an education consultancy.
+By combining a series of mental arithmetic and problem-solving games, Count on Us helps develop students’ mathematical knowledge and encourage enjoyment of the subject.
+The activities are designed and developed in partnership with education consultants, The Maths Zone.
+The five Count on Us games are: